We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - DIAS – Devon Information Advice and Support offer free, confidential and impartial information about special educational needs and disabilities.

-These services can help families where your child or young person:
+These services can help families where your child:

 - has additional care needs that are being met by you and your family